Majid-A-ALKINDI/VLAN-Segregation/README.md

 - Ping gateway IP addresses to test the VLAN segregation.
 - Outputs results in a clear table format, showing successful ping.
-- Provides verbose output during the ping process for real-time feedback.
+- Provid verbose output during the ping process for real-time feedback.

 ## Requirements